Honor Societies

 STEPS TO APPLY:

-The fall application period runs from September 13-27, 2023.
-Sophomores, juniors, and seniors are eligible to apply using grades from Spring 2023.
-Please follow these steps:
+The spring application period runs from January 22-February 2, 2024.
+Freshman, sophomores, juniors, and seniors are eligible to apply using grades from Fall 2023.
+Please fill out the application below.

 Please email Ms. Hester with questions.